-Native to South Africa (Western Cape and Northern Cape).
+This species is native to South Africa (Western Cape and Northern Cape).

-Haworthia semiviva is a small succulent that forms a solitary rosette of pale green, translucent leaves with prominent veins.
+Haworthia semiviva is a small succulent that forms a solitary rosette of pale green translucent leaves with prominent veins.
 The stemless rosette grows up to 2.4 inches (6 cm) in diameter.
 Leaves are incurved, up to 2.4 inches (6 cm) long and up to 0.6 inches (1.5 cm) wide.
 Flowers are white with green veins and appear on usually unbranched, up to 1 foot (30 cm) tall inflorescences.
 In nature, the tips of the leaves dry and fold to protect the plant during the long dry summer.

-How to Grow and Care
+How to Grow and Care for Haworthia semiviva

-Light: Although some species can grow in full, bright sun, most Haworthias live in more sheltered spots, and they are adapted to thrive in partial shade.
-Place the potted plants in a bright area with some protection from the hottest rays of the day.
+Light: Although some species can grow in full sun, most Haworthias are adapted to thrive in partial shade.
+Place the potted H. semiviva in a bright area with some protection from the hottest rays of the day.

-Soil: All Haworthia species do not like their roots to remain wet for prolonged periods, so their potting soil should be well-drained.
-Use a commercial succulent soil or make your own well-draining potting mix.
+Soil: All Haworthias do not like their roots to remain wet for prolonged periods, so their potting soil should be well-drained.
+Use a commercial succulent potting mix or make your own.

 Hardiness: Haworthias like warmer temperatures in the summer but cool in the winter.
 However, they do not like being too cold.
 H. semiviva can withstand temperatures as low as 30 to 50 °F (-1.1 to 10 °C), USDA hardiness zones 10a to 11b.

-Watering: These succulents are very tolerant of underwatering, but overwatering can quickly lead to rotting.
-From spring to fall, water thoroughly, then wait until the top of the soil dries out before watering again.
+Watering: In spring and fall, when the growth is most active, water H. semiviva thoroughly, then wait until the top of the soil dries out before watering again.
 Water your plant less during the winter when its growth slows down significantly.
-During the hottest summer months, when this plant is mostly dormant, water just enough to keep leaves from shriveling.
+During the hottest summer months, when this plant is mostly dormant, water just enough to keep the leaves from shriveling.

-Fertilizing: Haworthias do not require much fertilizer.
-For optimum growth, fertilization is a good idea.
+Fertilizing: Haworthias do not require much fertilizer, but fertilization is a good idea for optimum growth.
 Feed only with a dilute fertilizer and only during the active growing season.

 Repotting: These succulents are generally slow-growing and can stay in the same pot for years.
-For best health, Haworthias should be repotted into fresh soil every two to three years.
+However, H. semiviva should be repotted into fresh soil every two to three years for best health.